Our

 [

-The Demo Project regroups a consortium made of diversified and highly skilled and motivated members from 6 European countries with a proven track-record in scaling green businesses.
+The Pilot Project will be developed by a consortium made of diversified and highly skilled and motivated members from 6 European countries with a proven track-record in scaling green businesses.

 Project Development and Consortium Coordination

-The Demo Project is well underway as it has already secured:
+The Pilot Project is well underway as it has already secured:

-• Commitment from Lafarge Holcim (a member of the consortium) to provide 10.000-15.000 tons of CO2 for injection tests to assess the Demo Project
+• Commitment from Holcim (a member of the consortium) to provide 10.000-15.000 tons of CO2 for injection tests to assess the Pilot Project

 • An exploration and investigation permit of the Moratalla geological storage site granted by the Government of the Murcia Region.